needle-mirror/com.unity.addressables/Documentation~/MemoryManagement.md

 SpriteAtlases complicate the dependency calculation a bit, and merit a more thorough set of examples.

 Addressable Sprite Example 1:
 Three textures exist and are marked as Addressable in three separate groups.
 Each texture builds to about 500KB.
-During the build, they are built into three spearate AssetBundles, each AssetBundle only containing the given sprite meta data and texture.
+During the build, they are built into three separate AssetBundles, each AssetBundle only containing the given sprite meta data and texture.
 Each AssetBundle is be about 500KB and none of these AssetBundles have dependencies.

 Addressable Sprite Example 2:
 The three textures in Example 1 are put into a SpriteAtlas.
 That atlas is not Addressable.
 One of the AssetBundles generated contains that atlas texture and is about 1500KB.
 The other two AssetBundles only contain Sprite metadata (a few KB), and list the atlas AssetBundle as a dependency.
 Which AssetBundle contains the texture is deterministic in that it is the same through rebuilds, but is not something that can be set by the user.
 This is the key portion that goes against the standard duplication of dependencies.
 The sprites are dependent on the SpriteAtlas texture to load, and yet that texture is not built into all three AssetBundles, but is instead built only into one.